 Studying the feeding ecology of pelagic predators can help us to investigate the abundance of a set of species, from macroplankton to fast-swimming nekton.
 Gut contents and faeces studies, as well as fatty-acid analyses, give very interesting pictures of prey species composition.
-Unfortunately, stomach contents can be sampled only from dead animals (fished or stranded) and faeces are not always easy to sample properly, whereas fatty acids can be sampled also through biopsies from free-ranging animals, though not always in a non-invasive way.
+Unfortunately, in the case of very efficient predators such as ceatceans, stomach contents can be sampled only from dead animals (fished or stranded) and faeces are not always easy to sample properly, whereas fatty acids can be sampled also through biopsies from free-ranging animals, though not always in a non-invasive way.

-7.3.1.
+6.3.1.
 The diversity of pelagic organisms